Germinating the seeds

 Until they sprout, keep the soil surface moist.
 Keep the pots in an area with some air circulation, to prevent stem rot later on.

-Most of the seeds should start sprouting within 2-4 weeks, but some may take up to 2 months.
+The seeds can sprout at different times, usually between 3 weeks and 2 months, but occasionally longer.
 Once they sprout, give them bright light, but shade them from strong afternoon sun.

 Occasionally a seedling may not shed its seed coat after it emerges from the soil.
-If the seed coat doesn't fall off by itself after 2 days, try to gently pry it apart with your fingernails, tweezers, etc.
+If the seed coat doesn't fall off by itself by the 4th day, try to gently pry it apart with your fingernails, tweezers, etc. You don't need to remove it, just spread it open and the leaves should push it off.

 Watering -- Aim to keep the soil evenly moist most of the time.
 Don't let the soil dry out completely, but also avoid keeping it soggy.
 If you're unsure if the soil down in the root zone has the right moisture, consider using a moisture meter.